Eagle River, Alaska

 Coffee Hour after Sunday Liturgy is an important time of fellowship.
 Please check the schedule in the link below to see when your group is assigned to bring snacks and also when you are to host.
 Thank you!

-Coffe Hour Groups - Spring 2024Coffe Hour Host Schedule - Spring 2024
+Coffe Hour Groups - Spring 2024Coffe Hour Host Schedule - Fall 2024

 • Thursday Night Talks - 6:30pm Saint James House